UltraEngine/Documentation/CPP_Red.md

 - unsigned char **Red**(const unsigned int rgba)

 ## Returns ##
-Returns the red value fromt the color.
+Returns the red value of the color.